 (5) Sixty percent (60%) of designated grant resources in the Oregon School Capital Improvement Matching Account shall be awarded based on the Priority List.

-(6) The Priority List shall be based on a District’s Assessed Value, percentage of Students in Poverty, and Average Daily Membership.
+(6) The Priority List shall be based on a District’s Assessed Value, Percentage of Students in Poverty, and Average Daily Membership.

 (7) The Department shall update the Priority List every biennium.
 The Priority List will be updated no later than June 1 before the start of the next biennium.
 The updated Priority List will be effective at the start of the next biennium.
 To update the list, the Department will use the data from the most recent year for which all three sources have reported actual data.